 I am happy now.
 I am a mom, doing side projects here and there for people that appreciate me, both as a person and as a professional.
 I have a beautiful family and a wonderful home.
 I have ended a career that has been so fulfilling, and has left me with a sense of accomplishment (not to mention a gorgeous portfolio).

 Other things you should know about me: I am an unapologetic feminist, proud Democrat, flaming liberal, and I will always be with her.
-I believe in drinking champagne before noon, especially on Tuesdays.
+I believe in drinking champagne before noon, especially on Wednesdays.
 You can always find me on Twitter, probably tweeting about goats or something political.
 I love to bullet journal, and have done calligraphy in the past.
 I am embarrassed that my favorite color is purple, but nothing bright or crazy.
 Just that perfect dusty grey shade in between lavender and lilac.
 Speaking of lavender, it’s my favorite scent.
 I had the In-N-Out truck at my wedding before food trucks at weddings became cool.
-I am nearly thirty years old, and I still wear bows in my hair.
+I am thirty years old and I still wear bows in my hair.
 Bloggers that think they know enough to teach other people how to live are my pet peeve.
 Well, that and loud chewing.

 I’m not currently advertising any type of services, but if you’re interested in working together, get in touch.
 I’m sure we could make it work.